mncc8337/chromium-artwork-fetcher/README.md

 # chromium mpris2 artwork extension
-make chromium web browsers send artwork link to mpris2
+make chromium web browsers send artwork link to mpris2 (WIP)
 also this is how i learn to make chrome extensions lol
 right now it not sending any mpris2 signal and it only works for my machine so pls dont use it